Brooks Institute Faculty Research Scholar of Animal Law and Policy

 Justin F. Marceau is Professor of Law and the Brooks Institute Faculty Research Scholar of Animal Law and Policy.
-He serves as the reporter for the pattern criminal jury instruction committee of the U.S. Court of Appeals for the Tenth Circuit, and as an inaugural member of the animal welfare committee (PAW) formed by a proclamation of the Governor of Colorado to advise the First Gentleman on strategies for improving the protection of animals in Colorado.
+He serves as the reporter for the pattern criminal jury instruction committee of the U.S. Court of Appeals for the Tenth Circuit, and as an inaugural member of the Governor’s Council for Animal Protection (GCAP) formed by a proclamation of the Governor of Colorado, and is a Fellow of the Oxford Centre for Animal Ethics.
 He is the recipient of numerous awards, including the Justice for Animals Award and the Colorado Criminal Defense Bar’s Gideon Award.
 He is a member of the American Law Institute, and he was a visiting Professor at Harvard Law School for the Spring 2020 semester.

 Prior to coming to DU, Marceau was an assistant federal public defender specializing in capital habeas and a law clerk for the Ninth Circuit Court of Appeals.
 Before law school, he spent a year living and working in Cairo, Egypt.